Sailing hydrofoil: Typical configurations

 Some multihulls use three foils; two main forward foils provide lift so that the boat "flies" while a horizontal foil on the rudder is trimmed to drive and control altitude.
 On catamarans, a single main foil can be attached between the hulls just in front of the center of gravity and at 2 degrees of incidence, spanning the tunnel with supporting struts.
 Hydrofoil catamarans are also called foilcats.

 Multihull sailboats can also employ hydrofoils only to assist performance.
 Just as daggerboards and rudders are foils that enhance the control of a boat, assisting hydrofoils provide lift to the hull to reduce the wetted area without actually lifting the boat completely out of the water.

 Monohull boats typically employ a "ladder" arrangement of hydrofoils splayed out with a dihedral angle of 50 degrees, with a stabilizing rudder foil.
 One of the earliest examples is the Monitor boat from 1957.
-This design offers the advantages of maximum lifting foil area at slow speeds and less at higher speeds, with rolling resistance arising from the dihedral support of the outboard ladder foils.
+This design offers the advantages of maximum lifting foil area at slow speeds and less at higher speeds, but with some additional drag arising from the dihedral support of the outboard ladder foils.

 Types of hydrofoils

-There are 4 main types of hydrofoils used in sailboats, in which each type employ similar and different advantages to each other.
+There are four main types of hydrofoils used in sailboats, in which each type employ similar and different advantages to each other.
 Overall, 'T' Foils fit into their own category of single direction lift, while 'C', 'L', and 'S' fit into a category of multidirectional lift.

 'T' Foils

 'T' Foils, commonly seen in the International Moth class and the AC75 class, contains a vertical component connecting to a horizontal wing, providing lift for the foil.
-'T' Foils provide only provide lift in the perpendicular direction from the horizontal wing component and hence are typically used only for upwards lift instead providing lift in the vertical and horizontal direction.
+'T' Foils only provide lift in the perpendicular direction from the horizontal wing component and hence are typically used only for upwards lift instead providing lift in the vertical and horizontal direction.
 'T' Foils are often equipped with an adjustable trailing edge that attaches to some flight control sensor to ensure steady flight.
 This system was easily implemented in the Moth class.

 'C' Foils

 'C' Foils also known as curved daggerboards are shaped as a constant curve and are allowed to travel up and down within its casing, changing the area of the board exposed to the water.
 When the board starts at its maximum height above the water, it is near vertical and employs a lifting force normal to the exposed surface or otherwise horizontal lift.
 As the board is pushed lower, the 'C' shape forces a larger portion of the board to become horizontal, introducing a larger vertical component in the lift.
-This variation in configuration allows for many boats to provide a higher upwind angle due to the horizontal life in combination to the vertical lift.
+This variation in configuration allows for many boats to provide a higher upwind angle due to the horizontal lift in combination to the vertical lift.
 The curved boards also solve the issue of increased drag at high speed, while no longer requiring a strong horizontal lift by adjusting the exposure of the board to the water.